Calibration Is Not Enough: Evaluating Confidence Estimation Under Language Variations: Methodology

 \section{Methodology}

-We investigate whether estimated confidence scores are trustworthy based on three qualities: \textit{robustness} ensures that the estimated confidence is robust towards prompt perturbation; \textit{stability} and \textit{sensitivity} quantify how much the CE methods respond to semantically similar and different answers.
-All metrics are visualized in \cref{fig:prompts}.
+We investigate whether estimated confidences are reliable based on three qualities: \textit{robustness} ensures that the estimated confidence is robust towards irrelevant prompt perturbations; \textit{stability} and \textit{sensitivity} quantify how much the CE methods respond to semantically (dis)similar answers.
+The computation of all metrics is visualized in \cref{fig:prompts}.